chriscook/admin-bar/readme.md

 ### Features

 + Shows links to the page and file managers, and links to add a new page or alter the current one.
-If the [__News Manager__](http://get-simple.info/extend/plugin/news-manager/43/) plug-in is intalled, links to the news manager and to add a new news post are also added.
+If the [__News Manager__](http://get-simple.info/extend/plugin/news-manager/43/) plug-in is installed, links to the news manager and to add a new news post are also added.

 ### Author and Acknowledgements